Mental Health & Substance Use

 Mission Priorities: Behavioral Health

 Telecare’s new mission statement is moving us forward on many fronts: health, effectiveness, and complex needs.
-But it’s also intended to move us forward in the care of people with serious mental illness (SMI) and substance use issues.
+But it’s also intended to move us forward in the care of people with behavioral health needs, including serious mental illness (SMI) and co-occurring substance use issues.

 By Anne Bakar, Telecare President & CEO